Xowap/blog/content/post/nlp-cant-help-chatbots.md

 [Viv that got bought by Samsung](https://news.samsung.com/global/samsung-to-acquire-viv-the-next-generation-artificial-intelligence-platform).
 And let's not forget Amazon's Alexa nor Microsoft's Cortana.

 Yet, what is NLP, why it won't help you and what can you do instead?
-This is what my and my partner [Geoffroy](http://www.rencontres-numerique.fr/speaker/geoffroy-de-ribou/) were explaining at the [Rencontres Nationales du Numérique](http://www.rencontres-numerique.fr/) in Poitiers last week and here's a textual wrap-up of our bit on NLP.
+This is what me and my partner [Geoffroy](http://www.rencontres-numerique.fr/speaker/geoffroy-de-ribou/) were explaining at the [Rencontres Nationales du Numérique](http://www.rencontres-numerique.fr/) in Poitiers last week and here's a textual wrap-up of our bit on NLP.